-In addition to the Diagnostic Medical Sonography (BSDMS) degree, the Diagnostic Cardiac Sonography (DSC) Certificate program was added in the fall of 2019 and offered a 1-year program for sonographers to learn the skill of echo (cardiac) scanning.
+In addition to the Diagnostic Medical Sonography (BSDMS) degree, the Diagnostic Cardiac Sonography (DSC) Certificate program was added in the fall of 2019 and offered a 1-year program for sonographers to learn the skill of ECHO (cardiac) scanning.
 Due to the strong demand in cardiac sonography, in fall of 2021 the BSDMS program added a second concentration in cardiovascular.
-Students now have the option to pursue a DMS degree in general-vascular which includes abdomen, vascular, and obstetrics or cardiovascular which includes adult echo, pediatric echo, and vascular.
+Students now have the option to pursue a DMS degree in general-vascular which includes abdomen, vascular, and obstetrics or cardiovascular which includes adult echo, pediatric ECHO, and vascular.

-Due to being a leader in education and a demand for outstanding cancer care, in the fall of 2020 the College started a 3-year bachelor's program in Radiation Therapy, which was approved by HLC in the spring of 2020.
+As a leader in education and a demand for outstanding cancer care, in the fall of 2020 the College started a 3-year bachelor's program in Radiation Therapy, which was approved by HLC in the spring of 2020.
 This program admitted ten students who will complete a rigorous curriculum.
+The first class graduated in 2023 and was approved by the Joint Review Committee of Education in Radiologic Technology (JRCERT) in June of 2023.

-In June of 2020, the board approved to convert the 4-year bachelor's degree in radiologic sciences to a 3year BS program.
-The ever-increasing demands of healthcare professionals continues.
-In 2021, the college received approval for HLC to offer a Doctor of Physical Therapy Program (DPT), a Doctor of Nursing Practice (DNP), expanding the nurses' knowledge for advanced practice, and a bachelor's degree in Surgical Technology/First Assist (BSST).
+In June of 2020, the board approved to convert the 4-year bachelor's degree in radiologic sciences to a 3-year BS program.
+The everincreasing demands of healthcare professionals continues.
+In 2021, the college received approval for HLC to offer a Doctor of Physical Therapy Program (DPT), a Doctor of Nursing Practice (DNP), which will be an online option, expanding the nurses' knowledge for advanced practice, and a bachelor's degree in Surgical Assisting (BSSA).
 This degree will be a 3-year degree, offering students significant clinical experiences.
-The DPT program is unique in that students will have a variety of clinical learning throughout greater Green Bay and beyond.
-The college continues to grow and expand its program offerings to meet the healthcare needs.
-We have partnered with local healthcare entities to provide the best curricular components for our students.
+The DPT program is an in-person program and unique in that students will have a variety of clinical learning throughout greater Green Bay and beyond.